Upcoming Courses

 Who is this course for?

-This course is ideal for anyone with an interest in fairground art styles or the history of fairground art from the 1890s to the 1960s.
-No painting experience is required.
-It is relevant for anyone who is painting or signwriting professionally that wants to add extra sparkle and authenticity to their work.
 This course is also popular with those involved with set design for TV and film as you will gain an understanding of the decorative styles which are authentic to different eras.

 There will be demonstrations during the day and you can try techniques for yourself if you feel comfortable.